aksh1t/iOS-Practice-Projects/README.txt

 	•	ThreadingTestApp - This app is a downloaded demo for Multithreading.

 	•	UITableViewDemo - An example for using UISearchBar with a UITableView just like the contacts app.

-	•	PageControlExample - An example demonstrating UIScrollView with paging vertically.

-	•	TGCapture - Library for various popup input views.